Mixed-Use Property Investment Guide

 This guide explains how mixed-use property investing works, how financing is structured, and how investors apply this strategy in real scenarios.

-What It Is
+What Is a Mixed-Use Property?

 A mixed-use property is a real estate asset that includes both residential and commercial components within the same building or development.